pbullock08/horiseon-digital-marketing/README.md

 ## Description

 This webpage is a tool to learn the basic principles of digital marketing including search engine optimizaiton, online reputation management, social media marketing, lead generation, brand awareness, and cost management.
+The HTML and CSS codes have been refactored to allow for clarity in structure and consolidation of properties, where necessary.

 ## Installation